-After registering a homeless application on HMS, situations may arise where it is considered appropriate to conclude the application.
+After registering a homeless application on HMS, situations may arise where it is considered appropriate to cancel the application.

-It is only appropriate to conclude a case on HMS when the circumstances as described in Tables 1 and 2 apply
+It is appropriate to cancel a case on HMS when the circumstances described in Tables 1 and 2 apply

-- Concluding an application before a statutory decision has been reached, can take account of circumstances set out in table 1. - Concluding an application after a statutory decision has been reached, can take account of circumstances set out in table 2.
+- Cancelling an application before a statutory decision has been reached, can take account of circumstances set out in table 1. - Cancelling an application after a statutory decision has been reached, can take account of circumstances set out in table 2.